GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 \includelineno SparseMatrixExample_forRows.cpp

 On the line 9, we allocate a lower triangular matrix (because the row capacities `{1,2,3,4,5}` are equal to row index) using the `SparseMatrix`.
 On the line 11, we prepare lambda function `f` which we execute on the line 22 just by calling the method `forRows` (\ref TNL::Matrices::SpartseMatrix::forRows).
 This method takes the range of matrix rows as the first two parameters and the lambda function as the last parameter.
 The lambda function receives parameters metioned above (see the line 11).
 We first check if the matrix element coordinates (`rowIdx` and `localIdx`) points to an element lying before the matrix diagonal or on the diagonal.
-At this moment we should better explain the meaning of the parameter `localIdx`.
-It says the local index or the range of the non-zero element in the matrix row.
-The sparse matrix formats usualy in the first step compress the matrix rows by omitting the zero matrix elements as follows

-\f[
-\left(
-\begin{array}{ccccc}
-0 & 1 & 0 & 2 & 0 \\
-0 & 0 & 5 & 0 & 0 \\
-4 & 0 & 0 & 0 & 7 \\
-0 & 3 & 0 & 8 & 5 \\
-0 & 5 & 7 & 0 & 0
-\end{array}
-\right)
-\rightarrow
-\left(
-\begin{array}{ccccc}
-1 & 2 & . & . & . \\
-5 & . & . & . & . \\
-4 & 7 & . & . & . \\
-3 & 8 & 5 & . & . \\
-5 & 7 & . & . & .
-\end{array}
-\right)
-\f]

-Some sparse matrix formats adds back padding zeros for better alignment of data in memory.
-But if this is not the case, the local indexes of the matrix elements would read as:

-\f[
-\left(
-\begin{array}{ccccc}
-0 & 1 & . & . & . \\
-0 & . & . & . & . \\
-0 & 1 & . & . & . \\
-0 & 1 & 2 & . & . \\
-0 & 1 & . & . & .
-\end{array}
-\right)
-\f]

 In case of the lower triangular matrix in our example, the local index is in fact the same as the column index

 \f[
 \left(